 - 3.1.
 The HSCP's Health and Social Care Risk Registers are maintained and reported in line with the risk management policies and guidance of the partner bodies NHS Greater Glasgow & Clyde and Glasgow City Council. - 3.2.
 The Health and Social Care Risk Registers contain operational risks that can be, if necessary, escalated to the Health Board or the Council's corporate risk registers.
 Where an operational risk has the potential to become a strategic risk to the IJB it can be escalated to the IJB Risk Register. - 3.3.
 The Health and Social Care Risk Registers are also reviewed on a quarterly basis.
+There were 2 risks added to the Social Care Risk Register in Q3.
+These were in relation to unprecedented demand for provided and purchased social care because of seasonal pressures, and a risk of delays to the implementation of care plans due to a number of factors, including lack of capacity across the social care sector. - 3.4.
+As reported to this Committee in December 2022, staff shortages and the impact of these continues to be a key operational risk across several services in the Partnership, both health and social care. - 3.5.
+One area of shortages where there is a significant risk is the lack of qualified Mental Health Officers (MHOs) and the service continues look at ways to both increase capacity and mitigate the impact of this.
+This includes engagement with the Council's Legal Services to look at the feasibility of utilising qualified MHOs within agency pools and establishing Social Work resources in the Mental Health Assessment Units. - 3.6.
+The financial and budgetary pressures that are highlighted in the IJB's risk register are also impacting on the operational risk profile of the service.
+This includes the risk of prescribing costs exceeding the allocated budget, which has increased due to an unprecedented increase in prices coupled with increased demand.
+The service carries out budget monitoring and regular meetings between Finance and prescribing leads, and a prescribing summit is due to take place in February 2023 where this and other prescribing issues will be addressed.

-There were no risks added to or removed from either the Health or Social Care Risk Registers in Q2. - 3.4.
-Staff shortages remains a key operational risk across several services in the Partnership, including Mental Health Inpatients, Community Mental Health Teams, Psychiatry, Speech and Language Therapy and Addiction Services.
-There is also an ongoing risk of a lack of qualified MHOs (Mental Health Officers).
-There are a variety of causes, including the age profile of some staff groups, high turnover, and increased absence rates.
-A risk of failing to meet demand and delivery of statutory duties are the most prevalent potential outcomes.
-A range of control measures are in place across services, including succession planning, prioritising workloads, use of flexible retirement options and focus on training and development. - 3.5.
-At the end of Q2 there were 44 'live' risks on the Social Care Risk Register, with 22 risks having a current risk level of 'Very High, 13 risks with a risk level of High, 7 with a risk level of Medium and 2 risks with a risk level of 'Low'. - 3.6.
-At the end of Q2 there were 86 'live' risks on the Health Risk Register, with 39 risks having a current risk level of 'Very High, 27 risks with a risk level of High, 17 with a risk level of Moderate and 3 risks with a risk level of 'Low'. - 3.7.
-All risks on this register are shown in Appendix A - 3.8.
-The next quarterly review of the Social Care Risk Register is scheduled to be carried out in January 2023.
+- 3.7.
+At the end of Q3 there were 42 'live' risks on the Social Care Risk Register, with 20 risks having a current risk level of 'Very High, 15 risks with a risk level of High, 5 with a risk level of Medium and 2 risks with a risk level of 'Low'. - 3.8.
+At the end of Q3 there were 86 'live' risks on the Health Risk Register, with 39 risks having a current risk level of 'Very High, 27 risks with a risk level of High, 17 with a risk level of Moderate and 3 risks with a risk level of 'Low'. - 3.9.
+The next quarterly review of the Social Care and Health Risk Registers is scheduled to be carried out in April 2023.